Siriusize/HumanActivityRecognition-holding_detection/README.md

 Data is collected from 2 male and 1 female.
 Training data is consist of 1 male and 1 female while the testing data is consist of the left 1 male.

-If you want to reproduce the whole training procedure, please make sure to install hyper opt.
+If you want to reproduce the whole training procedure, please make sure to install hyperopt.

 `conda install -c conda-forge hyperopt`